 Loud noises coming from your water heater tank are an indication of sediment build-up.
 As sediment hardens within the tank, it can move around, causing knocking or rumbling sounds.
 Too much sediment build-up over time will result in your water heater needing to be replaced.
 Prevent this issue from the start by having your water heater tank flushed regularly by a professional.
 This will remove any sediment deposits from the tank’s heating elements, saving you from experiencing trouble down the road.

 Rusty, cloudy or cold water coming from your home’s sinks or showerheads can be a sign that your water heater tank is corroded.
 This type of water is not healthy to use or safe to bathe in.
-Therefore, in the case of water discoloration, you should have your water heater evaluated by a professional as soon as possible.
+Therefore, in the case of water discoloration, you should have your water heater evaluated by an expert plumber as soon as possible.

 Too many repairs